 Does Widen have experience migrating digital assets / metadata from other DAM systems?

 Yes, we’ve successfully migrated assets from a number of other systems, including: Canto Cumulus, Extensis Portfolio, MediaBin, MediaBeacon, Getty, MajorTom, Celum, OpenText, North Plains Telescope and SharePoint, as well as file sharing tools like Box, Dropbox, YouSendIt, Flickr, Picasa and more.
-Widen has many options for data migration and ingestion, including automation and professional support services.
+Widen has many options for data migration and ingestion, including automation and Consulting and Professional Services.